By Teresa Currivan, LMFT, Parent Coach

 These kids are able to articulate things that many adults cannot.
 When my son was 14 months old, I was considering putting him in preschool and going back to work.
 I remember one day I was particularly torn and distraught.
 He looked at me and said, “I just want my mommy to be happy.”
 That was a big wow moment.

 Another caveat: A child may have apraxia (a speech sound disorder) or dysarthria (a difficulty with strength or coordination of the speech muscles) which prevents him from articulating, but this does not necessarily mean there isn’t understanding.
 A 4-year-old couldn’t speak (and was in speech therapy), but I could see his eyes moving across the page of a book, as though reading.
-You may be able to see signs that the child is understanding complex language and ideas, even though they can’t speak.
+You may be able to see signs that your child is understanding complex language and ideas, even though they can’t speak.

 - Has a constant drive to understand, explore, create and remember odd facts in their areas of interest